mypreview/GEO-Top-Bar/docs/how-to-change-bar-content-button-size.md

-# How to Change Bar Content Font Size?
+# How to Change Bar Button Font Size?

 The font size property specifies the size, or height, of the message bar button font.